Pretoria (executive), Bloemfontein (judicial) and Cape Town (legislative).

 All passengers must ensure they have a valid, acceptable passport, any required visa and any other documentation for both the final destination and any stop-off points en route.
 Please make sure that Advance Passenger Information is submitted in advance to travel for all destinations.
 Failure to hold correct documentation or submitting incorrect details with Advance Passenger Information or Visa applications may result in refusal of carriage or entry into a country.
 Please check with the relevant Embassy regarding visa requirements well in advance of your travel date.
 Charges may apply for some visas.

-South Africa has amended its Immigration Act so that families travelling to South Africa from the UK and other visa-free countries don't need to carry birth certificates for children (under 18 years old) that are travelling with both parents with the same surname as the child.
-If the child is travelling with parents of a different surname, only one parent, with neither biological parent, or unaccompanied, they may still need to produce a full birth certificate.
+South Africa has amended its Immigration Act so families travelling to South Africa from the UK and other visa-free countries don't need to carry birth certificates for children (under 18 years old) that are travelling with a parent or guardian.
+If the child is travelling unaccompanied, they may still need to produce a full birth certificate and parental consent letter.
+Please visit https://www.gov.uk/foreign-travel-advice/south-africa/entry-requirements for more information.

 Passengers not travelling on a British Passport are advised to contact their relevant Foreign & Commonwealth office for individual Visa requirements.